AlanCristhian/namedobject/README.md

 ## Requirements <a name="requirements"></a>

-`name` requires Python 3.6 or newer.
+`objname` requires Python 3.6 or newer.
 It has no third-party dependencies and works on both POSIX and Windows.
 It runs in cPython and PyPy.

 ## Installation <a name="installation"></a>